9 Strategic Mistakes Trump and GOP Made on Health Care

 Many lawmakers were insistent that any repeal effort be coupled with a replacement plan to fill in the gaps.
 As written, it had some serious limits that Democrats were eager to highlight.
 In the end, the pressure mounted and enough Republicans realized that ditching programs that touch every constituent back home was bad politics.
 There is, after all, a reason Republicans have never dismantled FDR’s New Deal programs or LBJ’s Great Society efforts.

 The outside groups did not buy in.
-It’s tough to undersell the powerful hive of outside conservative groups that have tremendous influence in the Republican Party.
+It’s tough to oversell the powerful hive of outside conservative groups that have tremendous influence in the Republican Party.
 Breaks with party orthodoxy often result in primary challenges from deep-pocketed interest groups who seek to punish scofflaws.
 In ways, these fights become proxy battles over competing spheres of influence in the GOP, and millions from outside the states are not uncommon.
 The Establishment-minded U.S. Chamber of Commerce, for instance, backed a primary challenger in Kansas against a tea party firebrand who needled party leadership and had the backing of the network backed by billionaires Charles and David Koch.

 This year, the nexus of outsiders stood ready.
 FreedomWorks, a libertarian group that organizes grassroots activists, staged a rally in opposition on Capitol Hill that drew favorites like Sens.
 Rand Paul of Kentucky and Ted Cruz of Texas—both of whom lobbied allies in the House to stop the bill as written.
 Heritage Action, the political arm of the respected Heritage Foundation, sent lawmakers a reminder that it was strongly opposed “an awful bill that will impact millions of Americans' lives and is opposed by nearly every serious conservative health care analyst.
 This legislation is a policy, process and political disaster.”
 And the Koch network was ready with millions to give defectors political cover.